Compensation Hypothesis

 The psychological mechanism by which individuation takes place, whether we are considering it in the first or the second half of life, is what Jung called compensation.
 The fundamental relation between conscious and unconscious is compensatory.

-Stein identifies compensation as the central operative mechanism of individuation across the entire lifespan, making it structurally inseparable from Jung's developmental psychology.
+Stein establishes compensation as the core mechanism of individuation across the entire lifespan, linking it directly to the ego’s structural tendency toward one-sidedness.

 Stein, Murray, Jung’s Map of the Soul: An Introduction, 1998thesis